Important Considerations on the Patent Process

 As we have seen, filing your patent application in one country is just the first step.

 You then have to decide if and when you want to pursue patent protection in other countries.
-Further, once your patent is granted, you will need to maintain it and decide what use you are going to make of it– are you going to use it to defend your monopoly position (possibly through enforcement) or are you going to license it to third parties to generate a stream of revenue or to prevent others from asserting their patents against you?
+Furthermore, once your patent is granted, you will need to maintain it and decide how you are going to use it.
+Are you going to use it to defend your monopoly position (possibly through enforcement), or are you going to license it to third parties to generate a stream of revenue or to prevent others from asserting their patents against you?

 Read the examples below and uncover some of the considerations that affected the inventor’s patent rights in each case.

-A engineering start-up company, wanting to keept its costs down, drafted its own patent claims.
+An engineering start-up company, wanting to keep its costs down, drafted its own patent claims.
 It then engaged a patent lawyer solely for the purpose of proofreading its draft and filing the patent application at the relevant patent office.

 In this case, by trying to limit its exposure to costly legal fees, the company got what it paid for and suffered as a consequence.
-While a balance has to be achieved between managing one's IP porfolio in-house and incurring legal expenses, some situations require specialized expertise.
+Although a balance has to be achieved between managing one’s IP portfolio in-house and incurring legal expenses, some situations require specialized expertise.